 If you have any questions about an existing DRHI application or a system already approved for DRHI payments then please contact Ofgem eServe, the scheme administrators, at 0300 030 0744 between 9:00am-5:00pm Monday-Friday or email email@example.com.

 Energy Saving Trust held two workshops with the energy efficiency and microgeneration industry in May/June 2016 to identify what the key barriers are facing these industries in Scotland.

 Attendees included installers, manufacturers, assessors, consultants, trade bodies, local authorities and representatives from the Scottish Government.
 Key topics discussed included:

-From feedback given at the workshops we have produced reports highlighting the key barriers facing the industry along with recommendations for overcoming them.
+From feedback given at the workshops we have highlighted the key barriers facing the industry along with recommendations for overcoming them.